 We honor founder Donovan Stormoe's belief in life-long learning within our firm through our Donovan Stormoe Training and Development Center, which is consistently open to members of the A/E/C community for professional events.
 Stormoe was one of many from AET to become President of ACEC/MN.
 Individuals from AET attaining this position include Robert Pendergast, PG/PE, Donovan Stormoe, PE, and Robert Struve, PE.
 Daniel Larson, PE, our current CEO, is currently on the ACEC/MN Board and scheduled to perpetuate the tradition.

-Terry Swor remains Chairman of AET, and embodies the firm's culture of engineering excellence, longtime professional connections and community service.
+Terry Swor remains an advisor to AET after his retirement and embodies the firm's culture of engineering excellence, longtime professional connections and community service.
 Swor has received both the President's Award and Tom Roche Award given annually by ACEC/MN for his dedication to and advocacy for the consulting engineering community.
 Ironically, in 2014, Swor received the Richard Stehly Industry Advancement Award by the Minnesota Concrete Council for dedication and research in the cast-in-place concrete/cement industry.